 How will the new world compare?

 At ILTACON, we heard (and talked) a lot about the “legal desktop”.
-What legal professionals need from it, what they use on it, how they work with it, how their clients interact with them on it and, most importantly, how it’s changing.
+What legal professionals need from it, what they use it for, how they work with it, how their clients interact with them on it and, most importantly, how it’s changing.

 Change isn’t happening at a breakneck speed as with tech development in other sectors, but it is definitely happening faster than before as law firms look to provide unique value through innovation to their clients.
 However, users can be (rightly) cautious when it comes to the legal desktop and IT teams need a solid, standard way to support their users.
 Change is being driven by demands for greater flexibility, increased collaboration and competitive advantage.
 This means reviewing everything from the use of artificial intelligence in document management to the beautiful basics of a file comparison.

 The technology is there to serve the people using it.
 Legal professionals who are now more mobile; who aren’t chained to their desks 16 hours a day, need solutions such as file comparison to be available everywhere and however they’re working.
 The desktop is no longer a desktop - it’s a phone, a tablet or a home computer.

 Legal professionals have been running comparisons between different versions of a file for years.
 It’s an essential and reliable staple of the desktop.
 But that’s just the point, it’s always been on the desktop.
 For the purposes of accuracy that’s fine, but in terms of mobility and flexibility, the traditional desktop comparison needs to evolve.

 Users don’t want to be confined to their desks anymore.
 They want to work from home, or in a client’s office, or on a train – wherever.
 It’s not just that they don’t want to be restricted, they can’t afford to be, as that would hinder their ability to be with clients, to be quick and responsive, and therefore it would hinder their performance.